-STAR Technology is available in more than 125 countries and so far OEM-mandated in 41 countries.
+STAR Technology is OEM-mandated worldwide and available in more than 125 countries.
 Sold by more leading tool manufacturers and distributors than all competitors’ products combined.

 STAR EnviroTech (STAR – Acronym for: Synergies Technology And Research) is the inventor & developer of proprietary Diagnostic Smoke® Vapor Leak Detection Technology.
 STAR worked in collaboration with various partners including Ford, GM and DaimlerChrysler, through their USCAR organization, in order to develop a universally-accepted vehicle fuel evaporative (EVAP) and vacuum leak detection technology, which has since become the industry standard around the world.
 STAR technology is recommended or required by virtually all major automakers and it can be found inside 100% of the smoke machines mandated by the automakers for their authorized dealers, worldwide.
 (For detailed history, go to OEM Timeline.)